facebook/create-react-app/README.md

 * **No Lock-In:** You can “eject” to a custom setup at any time.
 Run a single command, and all the configuration and build dependencies will be moved directly into your project, so you can pick up right where you left off.

+## How to Use This

+**If you’re getting started** with React, use this tool to automate the build of your app.
+Get started with React, JSX, and ES6 in minutes.
+You don’t have to learn the configuration format of Babel, Webpack, and ESLint, or manage their versions.
+There is no configuration file, and this tool is the only build dependency in your `package.json`.

+**The feature set is intentionally limited**.
+It doesn’t support advanced features such as server rendering or CSS modules.
+Currently, it doesn’t support testing either.
+The tool is also **non-configurable** because it is hard to provide a cohesive experience and easy updates across a set of tools when the user can tweak anything.

+**If you’re a power user** and are comfortable with configuring build dependencies yourself, you can use this tool as a boilerplate generator.
+When you “eject” to that mode, the tool moves all the configuration right into your project, and removes itself from the dependencies.
+This way you can customize everything in this setup but you won’t get the upstream updates of the curated set of plugins.

 ## Installation

 Install it once globally: